Wondering whether you should refinance your mortgage, how to do it and when?

 The consumer champ says the former is a smarter move.
 “If you’re going to stay in the property for enough years, you want to prepay the closing costs,” notes Clark.
 “Because otherwise, you’re paying interest every month on the money you rolled into it, so you’re taking away some of the advantage.”

-Points are another kind of fee you need to know about.
+Mortgage points are another kind of fee you need to know about.
 A point represents 1% of the total amount of money borrowed.

 There two kinds of points: